 Equestrian (jumping)

 Horse doping (capsaicin)

 CAS scope of jurisdiction with regard to a provisional suspension

 Lack of CAS jurisdiction in absence of violation of the "ordre public"

-Determination of an official holiday

 - 1. An international federation's preliminary decision deciding the provisional suspension of an athlete in a case of adverse analytical finding is a decision of a federation in the understanding of article R47 para 1 CAS Code.
 According to the applicable rules of the federation, the CAS has an exclusive jurisdiction to hear the appeal filed against such decision provided that the appellant has exhausted the legal remedies available to him/her and has also met the deadline to file his/her appeal.
-However, the CAS jurisdiction in the case of an appeal against a provisional suspension is limited to decide the question, whether the legal grounds and/or procedure laid down by the relevant anti-doping medication control rules have been violated by the federation when imposing the provisional suspension on the athlete.
+However, the CAS jurisdiction in the case of an appeal against a provisional suspension is limited by the provisions of the applicable anti-doping rules to the case of an alleged violation of the relevant provisions.
 In this respect, if the review of the competent investigating body does not reveal an applicable TUE or departure from the testing procedures or from the standard for laboratories that undermines the validity of the adverse analytical finding, CAS has no jurisdiction. - 2.
 A provisional suspension primarily motivated by the needs of an international federation to suspend an athlete from further participation at competitions and events pending a sanction in order to guarantee a smooth functioning of the sport and which is less than the period of final sanction and is credited against it, does not cause substantial prejudice and cannot give rise to a violation of the procedural or material "ordre public" in the understanding of the Swiss Federal Supreme Court.
-In the absence of any violation of the Swiss material or procedural "ordre public", the CAS has no jurisdiction. - 3.
-In adjudicating whether a holiday existing in a specific town of Switzerland, but not generally in Switzerland is to be considered "an official holiday or a non-business day in the country where the notification has been made", one should apply Swiss civil procedural law which determines an official holiday according to the law of the canton, where the parties need to act/have their seat.
+In the absence of any violation of the Swiss material or procedural "ordre public", the CAS has no jurisdiction.

-The Appellant, Mr Denis Lynch, a professional show jumping rider for Ireland and no. 18 on the FEI World Ranking, took part, with his horse Lantina 3 (the "Horse"), at the 2008 Beijing Olympic Games.
-Mr Lynch runs his own training- and showstables in a rented property near Münster, Germany, and rides 9 horses on international level, 7 of them belonging to one of two sponsors, Ms. Flaminia Straumann, 1 horse is owned by Mr. Takamishi Mashayama.
-Mr Lynch predominantly makes his income from price moneys from shows.
-As a member of the National equestrian federation of Ireland (Horse Sport Ireland) and as participant he was bound to the FEI rules applicable at the Olympic Games, in particular the Equine Anti-Doping and Medication Control Rules (EAMCR), which are applicable through article 15 IOC Anti-Doping Rules for the 2008 Beijing Olympic Games.
+The Appellant, Mr Bernardo Alves, a professional show jumping rider for Brazil, took part, with his horse Chupa Chup (the "Horse"), at the 2008 Beijing Olympic Games.
+The horse belongs to the Appellant's only sponsor Mr Johannpeter (BRA).
+As a member of the Confederação Brasileira de Hipismo (National Equestrian Federation of Brazil) he was bound to the FEI rules applicable at the Olympic Games, in particular the Equine Anti-Doping and Medication Control Rules (EAMCR), which are applicable through article 15 IOC Anti-Doping Rules for the 2008 Beijing Olympic Games.